rogerbinns/apsw/doc/about.rst

 attributes call them.

-Consequently the APSW version mirrors the SQLite version, with an additional component on the end to reflect APSW iterations.
-For example the SQLite :code:`3.42.1` release would have APSW :code:`3.42.1.0` as the corresponding release with the final :code:`.0` incrementing if there are more APSW release.
+Consequently the APSW version mirrors the SQLite version, with an additional final number on the end to reflect APSW iterations.
+For example the SQLite :code:`3.42.1` release would have APSW :code:`3.42.1.0` as the corresponding release with the final :code:`.0` incrementing if there are more APSW releases for the same SQLite version.

 You can use APSW with the corresponding version of SQLite, or any newer version of SQLite.
 You could use the original 2004 release of